HayaaQutaishat/01-starting-project-15/README.md

 This will install all necessary dependencies and start the development server.
 The app will be available at http://localhost:3000 in your browser.

+Built With
+React - A JavaScript library for building user interfaces Create React App - A tool for creating React applications with zero configuration